ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-home.md

 ## How do I run queries?

-SQL queries can be run on FeatureBase databases accessible to the host machine.
+You can run any valid SQL query against a connected FeatureBase database

 * [Learn how to run SQL on FBSQL](/docs/tools/fbsql/fbsql-running-sql.md)